-- 3.3.1 In July 2016 TDBC and SWT entered into an agreement with Somerset Community Foundation (SCF) to provide a professional grant management service enabling the VCS Small Grants Fund.
-The agreement included the administration of the fund, due diligence checks, making recommendations for grant awards to the Council and monitoring of grants. - 3.3.2 As of April 2017 SCF have received £20,000 per year for the VCS Small Grants Fund.
+- 5.1 In July 2016 TDBC and SWT entered into an agreement with Somerset Community Foundation (SCF) to provide a professional grant management service enabling the VCS Small Grants Fund.
+The agreement included the administration of the fund, due diligence checks, making recommendations for grant awards to the Council and monitoring of grants. - 5.2 As of April 2017 SCF have received £20,000 per year for the VCS Small Grants Fund.
 The agreement states that SCF may use no more that 10% of the Small Grants Fund for the purpose of managing the fund.
-In 2017 a decision was made to utilise underspent funds to increase the award to £22,000 allowing SCF to take up to 10% administration fee and award £20,000 - 3.3.3 In December 2018 the Council varied the agreement with Somerset Community Foundation, to include in addition to the Small Grants Fund the administration of the Somerset West Lottery Local Community Fund and VCS Partnership Fund. - 3.3.4 SCF pledge to provide a minimum of 10% match funding.
+In 2017 a decision was made to utilise underspent funds to increase the award to £22,000 allowing SCF to take up to 10% administration fee and award £20,000. - 5.3 In December 2018 the Council varied the agreement with Somerset Community Foundation, to include in addition to the Small Grants Fund the administration of the Somerset West Lottery Local Community Fund and VCS Partnership Fund. - 5.4 SCF agree to provide a minimum of £2000 match funding (10% of total grant award) towards projects funded by the Small Grants Fund.
 In some individual grants the match fund contribution exceeded the SWTC grant.
-The match fund percentage achieved for 19/20 is 28.44%. - 3.3.5 Total administration costs to the Council 2019/20:
+The match fund percentage achieved for 19/20 is £4850 (28.44%), see table in 6.7.

-0 15 1

-General Fund

-Amount
+5.5 Total administration costs to the Council 2019/20:

-Granted £
+General Fund Amount Granted £

 SCF Administration of Partnership 1560

 Grants

 SCF Administration of VCS Small 2000

 Grants

-SCF Somerset West Lottery Community 2400
+SCF Somerset West Lottery 2400

-Fund admin Fees
+Community Fund admin Fees

 Gambling commission Licence Fees 348

 Lottery Council Fee 350

 Total 7858